mapswipe/mapswipe/docs/develop-ios.md

 There are 2 different apps:

 - mapswipe, which talks to the the main `msf-mapswipe` firebase instance.
 It is the one pushed to public users.
 - mapswipe-dev has the exact same code base, but points to the `dev-mapswipe` firebase instance.
 It is the version used in development, and is shared with beta-testers via `testflight`.
 It never goes to the appstore, so general users will never see it.
+This variant has a sepia icon to spot the difference easily.

 Travis runs like this: